Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Results

 \section{Results}

-In this section, we evaluate the proposed Wayback Machine in two ways.
-First, we investigate the ability of the simulator to provide practical information related to past prioritization and triage decisions.
-It includes exploring the number of bugs and dependencies, together with the depth, degree, severity, and priority of the open bugs compare to the fixed bugs over time.
+We evaluate the proposed Wayback Machine in two ways.
+First, we investigate the ability of the past-event regenerator to provide practical information related to past prioritization and triage decisions.
+It includes exploring the number of bugs and dependencies, together with the depth, degree, severity, and priority of the open bugs \textcolor{black}{compared} to the fixed bugs over time.
 Second, we assess the ability of the Wayback Machine in incorporating prioritization and triage algorithms.
-We report the performance of those algorithms considering the evolutionary nature of the ITS.
+We report the performance of these algorithms considering the evolutionary nature of the ITS. \textcolor{black}{We also contacted active developers from the three projects under study to validate our findings.
+The study conclusions have been tailored according to their feedback.}